faressoft/utilityjs/README.md

 # UtilityJS
-The missing utility functions for JavaScript
+The missing utility functions for JavaScript, inspired by php, ruby, python build in functions.